ibm-cloud-docs/EventStreams/quick_setup_guide.md

 You can only increase the partition number, not decrease it.

-The expected status codes are as:
+The expected status codes are as follows:
-    - 202: Update topic request was accepted.
+* 202: Update topic request was accepted.
-    - 400: Invalid request JSON or number of partitions is invalid.
+* 400: Invalid request JSON or number of partitions is invalid.
-    - 404: Topic specified does not exist.
+* 404: Topic specified does not exist.
-    - 422: Semantically invalid request.
+* 422: Semantically invalid request.

 ##### Update topic configuration example
 {: #topic_update_example_api}